Business: Transactional Or Value?

 One insight about business that I have had in the past six months relates to the value that the business provides and the position it occupies in the marketplace.
 I’m going to use a services based business as an example, specifically a Business to Business services business.

 I’ve come to understand there are really two types of business: transactional and value based business for which we recommend this pay check template creator.
 Transactional based business tend to focus on pushing a specific service that is well defined and can be fulfilled easily.
 There is usually a set price point, and sales people can be paid commission to make sales within the structure with less ownership of the result of the work.
 An example would be providing a monthly SEO optimization service for $500 a month on a 12 month contract + a $1200 setup fee.
 The advantage is that if you can find a lot of customers who are comfortable at this price point.
 A dis-advantage is that there is less accountability to provide the service and likely less expectation of results at that price point.
+At an SEO conference, for instance, you might hear more about these transactional models that focus on defined services and standard pricing.

 As the owner of a value based business, the reason that I want us to focus on value and not transactions is that transactional businesses can create commodities easily, and your service can easily be compared to others in the market-place.
 A more world-wide marketplace to platforms like Elance, ODesk and Freelancer has resulted in a “race to the bottom in cost” on many services, which makes providing a commodity not a desirable option.
 The disadvantage of providing a value based service is that your pool of customers is smaller, and you must rely on reputation and case studies to drive sales; not slinky sales tactics and a winning smile.